anca-rik-wedding/anca-rik-wedding.github.io/index.md

 ## Anca & Rik

-### 18 July 2020 ❤️ Bistrița, Romania
+### 30 July 2022 ❤️ Bistrița, Romania

 [🇬🇧](./) &nbsp; [🇮🇸](is/index.html)

-It's really happening - we are getting married on 18 July 2020!
+After 2 years of waiting, it's finally happening - we are getting married on 30 July 2022!
 And we want you to be a part of it!  &#x1F600;

-We are planning a multi-day event, taking place mostly around Anca's hometown of [Bistrița, Romania](https://en.wikipedia.org/wiki/Bistri%C8%9Ba).
-After the wedding, we would also like to organize a **week-long trip around Transylvania** together with all of our friends.
-Here is our proposed schedule:
+The event will take place in Anca's hometown of [Bistrița, Romania](https://en.wikipedia.org/wiki/Bistri%C8%9Ba).
+The tentative schedule is:

-* **July 18** : church wedding & wedding party at [Hotel Metropolis](https://www.google.com/maps/place/Metropolis/@47.1272607,24.4966106,15z/data=!4m2!3m1!1s0x0:0x250b9cd755c23bf0?sa=X&ved=2ahUKEwjY_927vZnmAhUMUlAKHa9MDzgQ_BIwFHoECBoQCA), Bistrița
+* **July 30** : church wedding & wedding party at [Hotel Metropolis](https://www.google.com/maps/place/Metropolis/@47.1272607,24.4966106,15z/data=!4m2!3m1!1s0x0:0x250b9cd755c23bf0?sa=X&ved=2ahUKEwjY_927vZnmAhUMUlAKHa9MDzgQ_BIwFHoECBoQCA), Bistrița

-* **July 19** : after-party at the [Colibița](https://www.google.com/maps/place/Colibi%C8%9Ba,+Romania/data=!4m2!3m1!1s0x474a08e706de8b0d:0x989b7a802680673e?sa=X&ved=2ahUKEwjsh6_bvZnmAhWNb1AKHQxiDwMQ8gEwHnoECBAQBA) mountain resort
+* **July 31** : after-party TBD

-* **July 20 - 26** :  post-wedding trip around Transylvania

-Please note that, since it may take some time to reach our wedding venue, we recommend you *reserve Friday July 17 for travelling purposes*.
+Please note that, since it may take some time to reach our wedding venue, we recommend you **reserve Friday July 29 for travelling purposes**.

 Will you join us for our big celebration?
-Please **[RSVP here](https://forms.gle/nrNsmtP1qeaxgmD89)** !
+Please **[RSVP here](https://forms.gle/uzLpqn1FvGNjH6sW7)** !
 And don't hesitate to email us ([Anca](mailto:anca.dmtrch@gmail.com) or [Rik](mailto:rikkid6@gmail.com)) with any of your questions.

 ***